anhhchu/anhcodes/README.md

 [Deploy with Firebase](https://gohugo.io/hosting-and-deployment/hosting-on-firebase/)

+Reinstall nvm for frebase: `nvm install 16.4.0`

 `npm install -g firebase-tools`

 `firebase init`

-`hugo && firebase deploy`

-`firebase hosting:channel:deploy portio-preview3`
+Run `firebase hosting:channel:deploy <preview-number>` to preview the deploy before

-Reinstall nvm for frebase: `nvm install 16.4.0`

-run `sh git-deploy.sh <commit message>` to push the changes to git and deploy to firebase
+Run `sh git-deploy.sh "<commit message>"` to push the changes to git and deploy to firebase if github action is set up for CI/CD

+Or run `hugo && firebase deploy` to manually deploy the changes

 [Use Custom Domain on Firebase](https://support.google.com/domains/answer/12081987?hl=en)